Optimal extension to Sobolev rough paths: Lifting Sobolev paths to Sobolev rough paths

 which gives the bound~\eqref{eq:discrete characterization of Lie group valued Besov functions}.
 Furthermore, this shows that $\tilde{X}$ can be extended from the dyadic numbers to the whole interval~$[0,1]$ and then the left-hand side of the above inequality will be equal to $\|\tilde{X}\|_{W^\alpha_p,(1)}$.
 Now, using \cite[Theorem~2.2]{Liu2020} again for $\tilde{X}$ we can conclude that $\tilde{X}$ belongs to $W^\alpha_{p}([0,1];(G, \|\cdot \|_{G}))$ and the condition $\pi_{G,G/K}(\tilde{X}) = X$ is guaranteed by~\eqref{eq:the projection condition}. \end{proof}

-As an application of Lemma~\ref{lem:Generalization of Lemma 13 in Lyons-Victoir}, we obtain the following two results, to which we refer to as \textit{Lyons--Victoir extension theorem for Sobolev path}.
-Note that Theorem~\ref{thm:Generalization of Theorem 14 in Lyons-Victoir} and Corollary~\ref{cor:Generalization of Corollary 19 in Lyons-Victoir} are the counterparts of \cite[Theorem~14]{Lyons2007a} and \cite[Corollary~19]{Lyons2007a}, respectively, in the Sobolev setting, and all arguments used for establishing these two results as given in \cite{Lyons2007a} remain valid in the current setting up to changing the H\"older norms to Sobolev norms.
+As an application of Lemma~\ref{lem:Generalization of Lemma 13 in Lyons-Victoir}, we obtain the following two results, to which we refer to as \textit{Lyons--Victoir extension theorem for Sobolev paths}.
+Note that Theorem~\ref{thm:Generalization of Theorem 14 in Lyons-Victoir} and Corollary~\ref{cor:Generalization of Corollary 19 in Lyons-Victoir} are the counterparts of \cite[Theorem~14]{Lyons2007a} and \cite[Corollary~19]{Lyons2007a}, respectively, in the Sobolev setting, and all arguments used for establishing these two results as given in \cite{Lyons2007a} remain valid in the current setting up to changing the H{\"o}lder norms to Sobolev norms.

 \begin{theorem} Let $0<\alpha<1$ and $1\le p\le + \infty$ be such that $\alpha > 1/p$ and $\frac{1}{\alpha}\notin \N\setminus \{1\}$.
 Let $K$ be a closed normal subgroup of $G^{[\frac{1}{\alpha}]}(\R^d)$.
 If $X\in W^\alpha_{p}([0,T];G^{[\frac{1}{\alpha}]}(\R^d)/K)$, then there exists a rough path $\X \in W^\alpha_{p}([0,T];G^{[\frac{1}{\alpha}]}(\R^d))$ such that